 If your address, name or other personal details change, let your card provider know as soon as possible.

-You may be able to update some details online, but some providers may need you to phone them, write to them or send documents, for example a marriage certificate if you change your surname.
+You may be able to update some details online, but providers may need you to phone them, or post documents, for example a marriage certificate if you change your surname.

 You can usually change your PIN using a cash machine.
 However, you need to know your old PIN to do this.

 If you have forgotten your PIN, contact your provider.
-They will send you a new one, usually by post.
+It will send you a new one, usually by post.

 Some card providers let you change your PIN or request a new one online.